AlishaOutridge/Team_9/README.md

 - `region_codes`

 **Run File:**

-Final File here: Final - Alisha - ML Model Train And Optimization.ipynb
+Final - Alisha - ML Model Train And Optimization.ipynb

+Go to this url to open https://github.com/AlishaOutridge/Team_9/blob/4ae891ab7a3eea87233378ea56aa9e6cdbce868a/Final%20-%20Alisha%20-%20ML%20Model%20Train%20And%20Optimization.ipynb

 ## Model Development and Evaluation
 * Model: Utilized RandomForestClassifier due to its effectiveness in managing overfitting and its robustness with large datasets.